DebonairSM/job-apply/README.md

 ### About Speed

-- Searching and ranking 25 jobs: 2-5 minutes
+- Searching and ranking 25 jobs (1 page): 2-5 minutes
+- Searching and ranking 75 jobs (3 pages): 6-15 minutes
+- Searching and ranking 125 jobs (5 pages): 10-25 minutes
+- Generating HTML report: 1-2 seconds
 - Applying to one Easy Apply job: 30-90 seconds
 - Applying to one external job: 20-60 seconds